HoerTech-gGmbH/openMHA/README.md

     and openjdk-8-jdk for Debian 9)

 octave and default-jre are not essential for building or running the openMHA.
-The build process uses octave + java to run some tests after building openMHA.
-If octave is not available, this test will fail.
-But the produced openMHA will still work.
+The build process uses Octave + Java to run some tests after building openMHA.
+If Octave is not available, this test will fail, but the produced openMHA will still work.

-The optional GUI (cf. openMHA_gui_manual.pdf) requires java-enabled octave in version >= 4.2.1.
+The optional GUI (cf. openMHA_gui_manual.pdf) requires Java-enabled Octave in version >= 4.2.1.

 6. Compilation instructions: